-You may even feel chained to your situation.
+You may be feeling chained to your situation.

 As a job seeker, it's natural that you want to develop and manage an optimal career.
-A Monday to Friday work schedule can be grueling when you're not on the right career path.
+A Monday to Friday work schedule can be grueling when you're not in the right job — or on the right career path.

 Maybe you want to...

 - ... get to that next career level;

 Sometimes no matter how hard you try, there's SOMETHING holding you back.